 The coronavirus pandemic has further highlighted the world’s reliance on an increasingly complex digital infrastructure.

 At the cutting edge of change is distributed ledger technology (DLT) - or blockchain - that aims to change the way currencies are created, owned and transferred.

 Rarely has a proposal raised so much expectation and scepticism.

 In Switzerland, it has led to soul-searching.
 The country’s storied banking sector sees itself at risk of being uprooted by new forms of digital currencies that circumvent traditional money flows.
 They also see great promise: could digital currencies lead to a revival of personal banking, allowing a greater number of people access to more efficient financial services?

 Switzerland has a lot to gain – and to lose – from the way in which this is done.
-The country manages more than $2.3 trillion in offshore wealth, more than any other nation, according to the Boston Consulting Group.
+The country manages more than $2.3 trillion (CHF2.07 trillion) in offshore wealth, more than any other nation, according to the Boston Consulting Group.
 That equals a third of estimated known overseas assets globally.
 But it also matters for Switzerland.
 About 10% of the country’s economic output comes from the financial sector.

 Several hundred start-ups are backed by incubators, consultants and legal teams.
 The country is also home to specialist foundations that house the significant assets of some of the world’s leading blockchain projects.